citrus/spree_essential_blog/README.md

 Spree Essential Blog
 ====================

-A complete blogging solution for [Spree Commerce](http://spreecommerce.com)...
+A complete blogging solution for [Spree Commerce](http://spreecommerce.com).

+This extension relies on [spree_essentials](https://github.com/citrus/spree_essentials) for it's editor, uploads admin and a tab to live under in the admin.

 [todo] write more...